 2. What format should you use for your resume?

 How you format (or organize) your resume depends on your experience.
 If you lack professional work experience, choose a functional resume format, which focuses on your industry-relevant skills, training, and certifications rather than your work history.
-If you have some valuable experience in logistics, consider a combination resume that puts equal focus on skills and work accomplishments.
-For a position that requires extensive experience, use the chronological format, which features a more detailed work history section, giving you room to describe career highlights.
+If you have some valuable experience in logistics, consider a combination resume format that puts equal focus on skills and work accomplishments.
+For a position that requires extensive experience, use the chronological resume format, which features a more detailed work history section, giving you room to describe career highlights.

 3. How should you craft your resume if you’re planning to take the next step forward in your resume?

 Look to add the following experiences and skills to your resume: